Pandemic brings automation tech to forefront in India: Report

-New Delhi, May 10 (IANS) The Covid-19 pandemic has brought automation technologies to the forefront and the Intelligent Automation (IA) market in India is estimated to grow at a compound annual growth rate (CAGR) of 55 per cent, with large enterprises expected to spend nearly $40–350 million in IA capabilities in 2024, a new report said on Monday.
+New Delhi: The Covid-19 pandemic has brought automation technologies to the forefront and the Intelligent Automation (IA) market in India is estimated to grow at a compound annual growth rate (CAGR) of 55 per cent, with large enterprises expected to spend nearly $340-$350 million in IA capabilities in 2024, a new report said on Monday.

 The overall expenditure is expected to exceed this figure since the market now also includes start-ups and various SMEs.